12. JavaScript HTTP functions

 if (error.response) {

-// so this is found in [error.response.data]
+// then it is found in [error.response.data]

 return error.response.data;